Diversified investments

-Just as experienced investors like large institutions tend to diversify their portfolios to reduce risk and increase returns, gold trading is considered an excellent way to diversify a trading portfolio as gold prices tend to be negatively correlated with the stock market.
+Experienced investors, like large institutions, tend to diversify their portfolios to reduce risk and increase returns.
+Gold trading is considered an excellent way to diversify a portfolio, as gold prices tend to be negatively correlated with the stock market.

 Protect against inflation